skyzyx/rg35xx-garlicos-macos-instructions/docs/bin-cue-chd.en_us.md

 1. Find the Finder window that shows the folder where your `.bin`/`.cue` ROM is.

 1. Just like before — using your mouse/trackpad, click-and-drag the ROM folder from Finder into your Terminal window.
-You'll notice that the path of the folder got filled-in _after_ the `./convert.sh `.
+You’ll notice that the path of the folder got filled-in _after_ the `./convert.sh `.

     ```bash
     ./convert.sh /example/path/to/your/game/folder